vader1359/todo-starter/README.md

 - [x] User can create a new List so that she can maintain more than one list horizontally
-    - [x] Display add list correctly (background + input + button) D - [ ] Handling the button image it not work
+    - [x] Display add list correctly (background + input + button)
+    - [x] Handling the button image it not work
     <!-- Cannot click on the buttono with image tag inside and cannot set css background for the image, too  -->
     - [x] Click on the button or enter -> Create a blank list with an Add an item input using Append
     <!-- Is there a way to reuse the _list.erb inside app.js?
 Dont have enough time to play with this  -->